ibexa/documentation-developer/docs/guide/basket/basket_api/basket_events.md

 ### StandardBasketListener

-The basket comes with a standard event listener which provides the following checks:
+The basket comes with a standard event listener that provides the following checks:

 - check whether the quantity is valid for a `catalogElement`
 - check for a minimum quantity